-- Provide all teachers with high quality CPD to ensure that pupils access effective quality first teaching - Provide targeted intervention and support to quickly address identified gaps in learning including the use of small group work and 1:3 tuition - Target funding to ensure that all pupils have access to trips, visits and first hand learning experiences - Reduce teaching group sizes in Upper KS2 allowing for highly focused, targeted teaching
+- Provide all teachers with high quality CPD through the use of Instructional Coaching, to ensure that pupils access effective quality first teaching. - Provide targeted intervention and support to quickly address identified gaps in learning including the use of small group work and 1:3 tuition. - Target funding to ensure that all pupils have access to trips, visits and first-hand learning experiences. - Reduce teaching group sizes in year 6, allowing for highly focused, targeted teaching through the use of The Tutor Trust and an Academic Mentor. - Ensure staff members are skilled and available to effectively support vulnerable children and families with improved school attendance.

-- Provide staff members to support vulnerable children and families with attendance - Provide opportunities for all pupils to participate in enrichment activities including sport and music - Provide appropriate nurture support to enable pupils to access learning within and beyond the classroom - Provide children with the appropriate equipment to access learning e.g. P.E kit, school uniform, coats, footwear, swimming kits.
+- Provide opportunities for all pupils to participate in enrichment activities including sport and music. - Provide children with the appropriate equipment to access learning e.g., P.E kit, school uniform, coats, footwear, swimming kits.